rahuljsr88/INVINCIBLE-RAHUL/README.md

 This is Maven based project .
 The pom.xml is available in project root directory.
 Import pom.xml in your IDE once you cloned the repo or directly clone the repository into the IDE

-All statement files(xml/csv) to be processed are kept in "statements" directory.
+All statement files(xml/csv) to be processed are kept in "statements" directory in path "bank-statement-processor\src\main\resources\statements"
 This path can be configured using application.properties file.
 Run the BankStatementProcessorApplication.java as java application.
 Open the following URL in postman or chrome browser.